 - update on 01/04 to include Twitter’s policy updates.

-EU DisinfoLab is collaborating on a University of Sheffield-UNESCO- UN Broadband Commission study analysing global responses to disinformation in the context of freedom of expression and access to information challenges.
-It will include a focus on COVID-19 and be published in the autumn.
+EU DisinfoLab has collaborated on a UNESCO/ITU Broadband Commission study analysing global responses to disinformation in the context of freedom of expression and access to information challenges.
+Read the report here.

 We analysed the blogposts, statements, and updates in policies from the platforms to combine a comprehensive overview of the measures undertaken.
-As the situation is evolving fast, we will update this page regularly.
-In case you would like to flag any update or inconsistencies, please feel free to reach out to [email protected].
+As the situation is evolving quickly, we will update this page regularly.
+In case you would like to flag any update or inconsistencies, please feel free to reach out to email@example.com.

 In the context of the COVID-19 crisis, misinformation on the epidemic has been flooding the internet.
 The online platforms have been quick to react and demonstrated their ability to take action to limit the spread of such content.
 Major tech companies even published a common industry statement endorsed by Facebook, Google, Linkedin, Microsoft, Reddit, Twitter, and YouTube, in a move to jointly combat fraud and misinformation on their services.

 Overall, it is remarkable how tech companies have been working closely with public health authorities and governments to face the crisis situation.
-At a time when more than 2 billion people are confined at home, this crisis revealed our reliance on these social networking services to access information, engage and connect with our peers across the world.
 With such a role lies also an immense responsibility over the public discourse, which should be reflected in any future regulation.

 From our analysis, we were able to draw and highlight five trends in platforms policies regarding disinformation on Covid-19, which are further detailed in the platforms’ policies described below.